2017 LA Galaxy season

 The 2017 LA Galaxy season was the club's twenty-second season of existence, and their twenty-second season in Major League Soccer, the top flight of American soccer.

 2017 marked a downturn for the club signalling the end of a dynasty for the Galaxy.
-It was the first season since 2008 that the Galaxy failed to qualify for the MLS Cup Playoffs.
+It was the first season since 2008 that the Galaxy failed to qualify for the MLS Cup Playoffs, and they finished with the worst record in MLS.